 There is a real opportunity for councils to co-produce recovery plans around social justice with social care as a key driver of economic development, quality jobs and full community participation.

 The impact of COVID-19 on social care

 Disabled and older people with care and support needs have suffered dreadful impacts during the pandemic (see guide on the impact on citizens) – loss of life, emotional distress, curtailed freedom, isolation, lack of access to basic provisions and healthcare.
 People from Black, Asian and ethnic minority (BAME) communities have been further disproportionately affected – including those working in the sector.
 People living in deprived areas have experienced considerably worse outcomes too.

 Many people, including people with mental health support needs, have not received the support they need to live well due to (temporary) service closures and changes.
 People with learning disabilities, along with many others, have had packages of support reduced, respite has often been unavailable, thousands have suspended their own support due to fear of transmission.
 Direct payments (DPs) have been flexible for some, but for others there have been limitations such as not being able to find personal assistants (PAs), or not having the right support and advice to use their DP flexibly.
 Carers across the country are at breaking point.

 Positive responses to COVID-19

-It’s important not to underestimate the challenges that were faced with lockdown: tens of thousands of people rapidly discharged from hospital people, many staff themselves needing to isolate, difficulties and costs in accessing personal protective equipment (PPE) and other supplies.
+It’s important not to underestimate the challenges that were faced in the initial lockdown: tens of thousands of people rapidly discharged from hospital, many staff themselves needing to isolate, difficulties and costs in accessing personal protective equipment (PPE) and other supplies.
 The guide on challenges and solutions sets out the range of ways in which local authorities and commissioners worked to ensure that social care was able to function, that people were not left without vital care and that the provider sector could continue to operate.